RISK MANAGEMENT

 • the Group follows laws and regulations, as applicable.

-FINANCIAL REPORTING PROCESS AT INCAP
+FINANCIAL AND SUSTAINABILITY REPORTING PROCESS AND CONTROLS

-The Group’s finance department prepares the consolidated financial statements and is responsible for the interpretation and application of financial statement standards.
-Common accounting principles for the Group have been determined based on the standards.
-The Group’s finance department gives instructions to the organisation on the main principles of monthly reporting and is in charge of special instructions for reporting relating to budgeting and estimates.
-The Group’s finance department further shares internal information on processes and practices connected with the financial reporting and organises targeted and relevant training for the organisation when necessary.
+Common accounting principles for the Group have been determined based on the applicable laws and ordinances and standards, reviewed by the Audit Committee and approved by the Board.
+The Group’s finance department gives instructions to the organisation on the reporting principles of monthly financial and quarterly sustainability reporting as well as for budgeting and estimates.
+The Group’s finance department is accountable for reporting processes and practices connected with the financial and sustainability reporting as well as training for the organisation when necessary.

 ROLES AND RESPONSIBILITIES